 - How much are PhD Arts fees?

 Kindly refer to the OUM portal.
 The fees will subject to OUM policy.
-You will get 20% discount for early registration.
-In addition, you are not required to pay in full in the beginning of each semester.
 You can make partial payment and need to settle the balance payment before the final examination in each semester.